February 22, 2023

 Over this time we've honed our skills and landed on the tools we need to communicate better.

 Listening and Solving Pain Points

 One of the most valuable skills you can develop as an agency owner is the ability to listen to your clients and identify their pain points.
 By doing so, you can position your agency as a solution to their problems and provide them with the value they're looking for.
 This can help you to build long-lasting relationships with your clients and differentiate yourself from the competition.

 For me, listening to other agencies was particularly valuable.
 By understanding their pain points with outsourcing or team building, I was able to position my agency as a solution to their problems.
 This helped me to attract clients who were looking for a partner they could trust to take care of these tasks for them.
 By doing so, I was able to provide them with the value they were looking for and build a strong reputation.

 Another important lesson I learned early on was the importance of pricing yourself right.
 It can be tempting to price yourself low to attract clients, but this can be a recipe for disaster.
 Instead, I went after higher-value accounts and made sure our pricing aligned with the value we were providing.
 This helped us to attract clients who appreciated our expertise and were willing to pay for it.

 As your agency grows, it's important to continue expanding your services.
 This can help you to attract new clients and retain existing ones.
 In our case, we recently decided to expand our services to target the insurance agency vertical.
 This was a strategic move based on our existing expertise (including my background and decade spent as an insurance agent) and market demand.
 By doing so, we hope to tap a new market and increase our revenue.

-This is also an opportunity to additional services finely tuned for these type of clients.
+This is also an opportunity for additional services finely tuned for these types of clients.
 We're planning to add some additional content and marketing services (only for this vertical!).
-And it might even lead into providing back-office help or other types of development.
+And it might even lead to providing back-office help or other types of development.